Ruhollah Khomeini: Women and child rights

-Khomeini took on extensive and proactive support of the female populace during the ousting of the Shah and his subsequent homecoming, advocating for mainstreaming of women into all spheres of life and even hypothesizing about a woman head of state.
-However, once he returned, his stances on women's rights exhibited drastic changes.
+Khomeini took on extensive and proactive support of the female populace during the ousting of the Shah and his subsequent homecoming, advocating for mainstreaming of women into all spheres of life and even hypothesizing about a woman head of state; however, once he returned, his stances on women's rights exhibited drastic changes.
 Khomeini revoked Iran's 1967 divorce law, considering any divorce granted under this law to be invalid.
 Nevertheless, Khomeini supported women's right to divorce as allowed by Islamic law.
-Khomeini reaffirmed the traditional position of rape in Islamic law in which rape by a spouse was not equivalent to rape or zina, declaring "a woman must surrender to her husband for any pleasure".
+Khomeini reaffirmed the traditional position of rape in Islamic law in which rape by a spouse was not equivalent to rape or zina, under certain circumstances.
+Several fatwas by him on Women's issues include: